4. Physical Description

 2. Habitat and Range

-Gazelles often live in hot and dry savannas and desserts which can be found in places like Africa and Asia.
+Gazelles often live in hot and dry savannas and deserts which can be found in places like Africa and Asia.
 They can also be found in southwest and central Asia as well as in India.
 The animals prefer to inhabit shrubs and grasslands.
 To survive the hot weather, gazelles shrink their heart and liver which allows them to stay hydrated.
 Doing so enables them to lose less water from their bodies so they can retain most of it.
 Male gazelles protect their territories by either laying droppings in their areas of interest or spraying scent on the tall grass surrounding their habitat.
 If their territories are challenged, male gazelles lock horns with their opponent in defence.
 The winner takes the possession of the territory.
 Farming, loss of habitat, and hunting threatens gazelles' existence.

 Gazelles are social animals that live in groups composed of as many as 700 members.
 Sometimes, females and males live in separate groups.
 For instance, the female Thomson's gazelles live in groups of 10-30 with their young.
 As soon as the young become of age, the males join a group called a bachelor's herd.
 Gazelles have a gestation period of 6 months, after which they give birth to one or two fawns.
 They give birth twice per year and their breeding season occurs during the rainy season of the year which ensures the calves have plenty of water to drink.
 Due to the high amount of gazelles dying from predators, giving birth twice per year is essential to the animals.
 It also brings balance to the ecosystem because a higher number of herbivores compared to carnivores is needed.
 Gazelles have a life span of 10-15 years.